 - Year Four: Embodied psychology and breath-flow practice

 The training weaves together divergent teaching methods, including lectures and class discussions, meditation practices, community support, regular retreats and peer group processing, as well as optional private mentoring.
 Lecture topics progress sequentially each week along with the associated meditative skills and practices.
 Each class is supplemented by a syllabus of readings, guided meditations, and Q&A.

 Attend by the class, by the semester or for the entire program.
 A certificate of completion is granted to those who attend all four years (in person, online or in combination) and complete a written capstone project at the conclusion of each semester.
 Participate in person at Tibet House US in New York City or online.
 Some of the courses are also available via realtime streaming.

-Core Faculty: Pilar Jennings, PhD; Geri Loizzo; Joe Loizzo, MD, PhD; and Miles Neale, PsyD
+Core Faculty: Pilar Jennings, PhD; Geri Loizzo; and Joe Loizzo, MD, PhD

-Guest Faculty: Desirée Caban, Mary Reilly Nichols, and Emily J. Wolf, PhD
+Guest Faculty: Desirée Caban and Mary Reilly Nichols

 What people are saying

 “I don’t have words to express my gratitude to Miles and all at the Nalanda Institute for allowing me the opportunity to participate in the four-year training in Sustainable Happiness.
 This introduced me to a depth of Buddhist philosophy, psychology and practice that I did not even know existed.
 It gave me techniques to change my life and that of others.
 It made me see the world differently and more clearly.
 I would recommend this program to anyone who is serious about evaluating their minds, interactions, actions, relationships, reactions.
 In short, I would recommend this program to anyone who is serious about improving their lives and those of others.”Continue Reading What people are saying